TheJashShah/C-Projects/README.md

   2. Number-Guesser
   3. Number-Systems
   4. Wordle

-# Blackjack
- A simple blackjack single-player game having only the player and the dealer.

 # Inventory-System
  This was made to conclude the learning part, and make myself sure that structs are not my enemy.